cjw-network/cjw-summercamp-slides/scripts/md/slides.md

 - but many fixes are in the legacy bridge (-)
 - but newer versions are pre alpha (+)
 - but there is no real save version to switch (-)
-- solution take our cjwpublish and help to keep it fresh (+)
+- solution take our cjwpublish1411 and help to keep it fresh (+)

 ---